wp-plugins/multilingual-press/trunk/readme.txt

 == Other Notes ==
-= Acknowledgements =
-**Thanks to** different customer for trust in our know how and suggestion and release of solutions in this plugin.

-* German language files by [ourselves](http://inpsyde.com) ;)
-* Lithuanian translation files by [Vincent G](http://www.host1plus.com)

 = Licence =
 Good news, this plugin is free for everyone!
-Since it's released under the GPLv3, you can use it free of charge on your personal or commercial blog.
+It is released under the GPLv3, you can use it free of charge on your personal or commercial blog.

 = Translations =